dhanusm-13/dhanusm-13/README.md

 ## 👨‍💻 About Me

-MCA graduate from **Acharya Institute of Technology, Bangalore**, with a strong foundation in **programming, scripting, databases, and AI applications**.
-Experienced in **problem-solving,containerization, and version control**.
-Passionate about **AI-driven projects, data analysis, IoT, and full-stack development**.
+MCA graduate with hands-on experience in **Python, SQL, Flask, and data analysis** through academic and project-based work.
+Strong problem-solving skills with exposure to **backend development, data handling, and dashboarding.** Comfortable working in team-based environments and adapting quickly to new tools and technologies.

 <!-- 🌈 Divider -->
 ![divider](https://capsule-render.vercel.app/api?type=rect&height=1&color=0:ff512f,100:dd2476&section=footer)